Astra-Șeșefschi: Design and development

 The Astra Aircraft Factory was an aircraft manufacturer in Romania that operated from 1923 to 1925.
-The factory was created by the merging of the Marta factory and the Weitzer wagon factory.
+The factory was created by the merging of the ro:Marta factory and the ro:Weitzer wagon factory.
 Astra-Șeșefschi, named after its designer, was a wholly Romanian designed aircraft apart from its engine.

 The Șeșefschi was an all-wood machine, like many in the 1920s but also because timber was then an important Romanian export.
 It was a single bay biplane with two-spar wings mounted with noticeable stagger and braced with a single, broad, forward-leaning interplane strut on each side, assisted by wire cross-bracing.
 The upper wing was braced over the fuselage on two transverse, inverted-V cabane struts and the lower one was mounted on the lower fuselage longerons.
 Both wings were near-rectangular in plan apart from blunted tips but they were of different size, the lower smaller in both span and chord by about 15%.
 Unlike the upper wing, the lower one carried slight dihedral.
 Only the upper wing carried ailerons, which were short, reached to the wingtips and broadened as they did so.

 The biplane was powered by a 250 hp 250 hp Marta-Benz engine, a six-cylinder, water-cooled, upright inline built at Astra.
 It was cooled with a pair of cylindrical Lamblin radiators attached to the undercarriage legs.
 The tall engine cowling made the nose deep, but as it reduced rearwards into a rounded decking over a rectangular section structure the fuselage became more slender.
 Its pilot's cockpit was just behind the wing trailing edge, which had a broad cut-out in it to improve his upward and forward field of view.
 Close behind there was a second cockpit for the observer.
 The pilot controlled a single, fixed machine gun firing through the propeller disc and the observer had a pair of guns on a flexible mount.
 He also had a radio and a camera.